 Decide On Schedule For Your Content Marketing Efforts

 While that is a nice start, you should not call it content marketing: One post every 4 weeks will not get you far.
-While quality certainly counts a lot in content marketing, quantity and regular schedule is not to be neglected.
+While quality certainly counts a lot in content marketing, quantity and regular schedule are not to be neglected.
 Once you grabbed the attention of your audience, you don’t want to lose it again to the simple fact, that you do not have any new content, do you?

 Plan Your Distribution